Seth Mejias-Brean: Baltimore Orioles

 On February 3, 2021, Mejias-Brean signed a minor league contract with the Baltimore Orioles organization.
 Mejias-Brean split the year between the Double-A Bowie Baysox and the Triple-A Norfolk Tides, slashing .234/.321/.390 across 64 games.
 He was released by the Orioles on August 17.

 Seattle Mariners (second stint)

 On December 22, 2021, Mejias-Brean signed a minor league contract with the Seattle Mariners.
 He did not make an appearance for the organization in 2022 and elected free agency following the season on November 10, 2022.

 Mejias–Brean retired from professional baseball on January 4, 2023.

 Coaching career

 On April 5, 2022, Mejias-Brean was announced as a bench coach for the Seattle Mariners’ Triple-A affiliate, the Tacoma Rainiers, alongside his 2018 Tacoma teammate Zach Vincej.

 On January 26, 2023, Mejias-Brean was named the hitting coach for the Single-A Modesto Nuts, with Vincej as the manager, for the 2023 season.
 He reprised his role as hitting coach in 2024 with the High–A Everett AquaSox.

 On January 14, 2025, Mejias-Brean was announced as the new hitting coach for Seattle's Double-A affiliate, the Arkansas Travelers.
+On January 20, 2026, Mejias-Brean was announced as the hitting coach for Triple-A Tacoma.